Guidelines

 § 1 – Objective

 The aim of the Nordic Research Council for Criminology (NSfK) is to promote criminological research in the Nordic countries.
-NSfK can provide financial support for the following categories, further specified in these Guidelines:
+NSfK provide financial support for the following categories, further specified in these Guidelines:

 1. research projects

-2. working group meetings
+2. working group meetings and contact seminars

 3. travel grants